Cybrid-app/cybrid-demo-app-typescript/README.md

 The demo application requires API access to the Cybrid Sandbox.
 To get started in the Sandbox, register for an account at https://www.cybrid.xyz/access.
 Once logged in, you will be prompted to name your Organization, create a Bank, and generate an API key pair.

+This demo application has been tested with Node v18.7.0.

 ## Configuration